FAQ — Maine SEEDS

 Course instructors are experienced special educators and special education administrators.
 No special education administrator will have a student from her/his home district.

 Though each section of the course is taught by different instructors, the same topics, activities, and assignments are developed and overseen by a qualified University of Maine Special Education faculty member.

 Mentors are experienced special educators who have a record of leadership and are skilled at coaching and reflective practice.
 Mentors attend training and are supported by project staff.
 They receive a $500 stipend for each mentee they support during the nine-month school year.

 Maine SEEDS is in the process of returning mentor assignment and oversight to SAUs that have trained special educator mentors available to support their new conditionally certified special educators.

 If the district has a trained special educator mentor on staff who has experience with the student population taught by the new teacher, the district’s certification committee may assign this person as mentor.
 District mentors are expected to follow their local PEPG plan and are not required to report to Maine SEEDS.

 If the district does NOT have a trained special educator mentor for the new teacher, Maine SEEDS will assign a mentor to provide special education-specific support.

 Mentors are paired with participants (mentees) with expertise in the same area of special education as taught by the mentee.
 Mentors offer support, guidance, modeling and resources to mentees.
 They are in contact with each mentee for an average of 60 minutes per week through distance technology or, whenever possible, in person.

 Does the district need to assign a mentor to the new teacher?

 Yes.
-If you do not have a special educator mentor available, the MACM mentor will be available to support your new teacher with special education-specific support needs, and the district mentor will fulfill all other mentoring responsibilities.
+If you do not have a special educator mentor available, a Maine SEEDS mentor will be available to support your new teacher with special education-specific support needs, and the district mentor will fulfill all other mentoring responsibilities.